Wonju: Education

 According to data released by Wonju City Hall in 2015, the number of kindergartens located in Wonju was 71.

 There are 48 elementary and 22 middle schools, respectively.

 In the case of high schools, there are 15 general high schools, 2 special purpose high schools, and 3 specialized high schools, a total of 20.

 Culture

 A Rail Park has been built on the disused rail tracks connecting the stations of Pandae and Ganhyeon, for a total of 6.5 km.

 The total ride journey is about 40 minutes, offering scenic views of the surrounding mountains while cycling.

+The Roman Catholic Diocese of Wonju is based in Wonju.